gnolang/tx-indexer/README.md

 A GraphQL endpoint is available at `/graphql/query`.
 It supports standard queries for transactions and blocks and subscriptions for real-time events.

-A GrapQL playground is available at `/graphql`.
+A GraphQL playground is available at `/graphql`.
 There you have all the documentation needed explaining the different fields and available filters.

 ### Examples